 This is a curated compendium that comes from a variety of sources.
-Each source has its own copyrights and reproduction policies.
-Each section in this document describes the section’s author and a full reproduction of each source’s permissions and policies (as they were at the time of original reproduction) are available below.
+Each source has its copyrights and reproduction policies.
+Each section in this document describes the section’s author, and a full reproduction of each source’s permissions and policies (as they were at the time of original reproduction) is available below.
 This website was created using Google's New Google Sites.

 Using this site for your purposes or classes

 Sometimes I receive requests from educators asking if they can use this site for their courses.
 You are on a public website, so you're more than welcome to use it!
 Please be sure to signal any areas of opportunity to me via the "Feedback" buttons at the bottom of most pages.

 HyperGrammar is copyright 1994, 1995, and 1996 by the Faculty of Arts at the University of Ottawa.
 You may use this package free of charge for educational purposes, either privately or in an educational institution, but you use it at your own risk.
 You may redistribute the package as is, and may keep copies of all or part of it on your private computer, but you may not redistribute a version which is modified in any way.
 If you have any questions about the proper use of HyperGrammar, please get in touch with the Writing Centre by electronic mail or care of The University of Ottawa, P.O.Box 450, Stn.A, Ottawa, CANADA K1N 6N5.